-When requested, and upon approval of the Secretary of Defense, the Department of Defense (DOD) provides Defense Support of Civil Authorities (DSCA) during domestic incidents.
+When requested, and upon approval of the Secretary of Defense, the DOD provides Defense Support of Civil Authorities (DSCA) during domestic incidents.
 DOD provides support and assistance to the local civil authorities.
 DOD assets and resources operate under the direction and control of the DOD.
 DOD may establish liaison to coordinate DOD activities with The City of Oklahoma City.